Liquid nitrogen leak at Georgia poultry plant kills 6

 When leaked into the air, liquid nitrogen vaporizes into an odorless gas that’s capable of displacing oxygen.
 That means leaks in enclosed spaces can become deadly by pushing away breathable air, according to the U.S. Chemical Safety Board.

+Gainesville is the hub of Georgia’s poultry industry, which is the largest in the country.
+Thousands of employees work across multiple processing plants around the city and much of the workforce, like in many meat processing plants nationwide, is Latino.

-Workers who had fled the plant were gathered outside when firefighters responded to the leak Thursday morning, Bracket said.
+Workers who had fled the plant were gathered outside when firefighters responded to the leak Thursday morning, Hall County Fire Department Division Chief Zach Brackett said.

-“Once the units arrived, they found a large contingent of employees that had evacuated, along with multiple victims that were in that crowd that were also experiencing medical emergencies around the facility,” Brackett told reporters in a televised news briefing.
+“Once the units arrived, they found a large contingent of employees that had evacuated, along with multiple victims that were in that crowd that were also experiencing medical emergencies around the facility,” Brackett said.

 Beth Downs, a spokesperson for Northeast Georgia Health System, said five people died at the plant and one person died in the emergency room.

+Four in every 100 meat processing workers suffered a recordable workplace injury in 2019, according to the most recent federal statistics.
+That number has been trending downward.
+A total of 12 food processing workers died in the workplace nationwide in 2019.

+Fourteen American workers died from asphyxiation linked to nitrogen in 12 workplace accidents recorded between 2012 and 2020, according to OSHA.

-Eleven other injured patients were treated for respiratory symptoms at the hospital, including three in critical condition, health system spokesman Sean Couch said.
+Eleven people injured in the Gainesville leak were treated for respiratory symptoms at the hospital, including three who were in critical condition, health system spokesperson Sean Couch said.
 He said five were in fair condition and three were treated and released.

 At least four firefighters were injured and taken to the hospital with what Brackett described as respiratory complaints.
+One firefighter remained hospitalized late Thursday.

+“He’s doing well and he should be going home tomorrow,” Brackett said.

-Brackett said about 130 workers were taken by bus to a nearby church where they were examined for injuries.
+Brackett said the remainder of the plant’s 130 workers were taken by bus to a nearby church where hospital workers examined them for injuries.

-Hall County school officials said students were kept safe inside a nearby elementary school during the emergency but the leak was contained and not airborne.
+Students were kept safe inside a nearby elementary school during the emergency, though the leak was contained and not airborne, Hall County school officials said.
 The shelter in place order was lifted Thursday afternoon.
-About 1.5 miles (2.5 kilometers) of a road that runs in front of the plant and school was closed.

-Gainesville is the center of Georgia’s poultry industry — the nation’s largest — and has thousands of employees working in multiple processing plants.

-The plant was known and Prime Pak Foods until January, when it merged into Foundation Food Group, a company that takes raw chicken and processes it into products like chicken fingers and individual chicken cuts for restaurants and food service operations.
+Associated Press writers Kate Brumback contributed from Atlanta and Russ Bynum contributed from Savannah, Georgia.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.